 Case study: Spending Round 2013 and Autumn Statement 2014

 We considered the impact policy measures have on protected groups, throughout the policy development and decision making process, both in the Spending Round of 2013 and in the Autumn Statement of 2014.
 Advice to ministers on individual measures for these fiscal events included a summary of impacts, including the impact on protected groups.
 Equalities analysis was included in advice submitted to the Chancellor before he made final decisions.

 Building on our work on equalities during Spending Review 2010, the Spending Round 2013 process also involved working with other government departments to assess the equality impacts of their work.
 In addition, the Chief Secretary to the Treasury hosted an external ‘equalities experts round table’ early in the Spending Round process in order to inform the government’s thinking.
 An Equalities Annex was published alongside the main document.

 Tax Information and Impact Notes (TIINs) were produced for tax measures announced in the Autumn Statement of 2014.
 TIINS provide information on the policy objective, the impact on the Exchequer, the economy and individuals, businesses and civil society organisations, as well as the impact on protected groups.
 All TIINs published in the autumn were personally signed off by the Financial Secretary, confirming that it was a reasonable view of the impact of the measures, given the available evidence.

 In December 2014 HMRC published a document that brought together the TIINs of tax measures for which draft legislation was published.

 We promote equality of opportunity in employment to ensure our workforce is representative of the community it serves and that we attract and retain talented employees.
 We publish regular information on the diversity of our work force.

-Information on diversity and equality is also published in our Annual Report.
+Information on the diversity of the Treasury’s employees is also published in the Treasury’s Annual Report and Accounts.